 Why are you offering deals and incentive for new buyers of insurance and not your loyal customers?

 It really shits me to tears.

-So I’ve done some research on how to pay as little as possible for any insurance, and how to get those incentives every year!
+So I’ve done some research on how to save money on insurance, and how to get those incentives every year!